rotki/docs/contribution-guides/python-testing.md

+---
+description: Running the Python test suite, linting with ruff/mypy/pylint, and mocking network calls in tests.
+---

 # Python Code Testing

 To run the Python test suite, ensure you have installed all dependencies including the dev group, and then execute: